alpine9000/amiga_examples/README.md

 ==========================================================
 introduction
 ------------
 This repo contains example programs I have written as I re-learn how to program an amiga.
 The programs are written in assembler and directly access the hardware.
-The target is an Amiga 500 (my long lost friend).
-Currently I do not own an amiga, so I can only test using UAE, so it's possible they will not work on the real hardware.
+Most of the examples have been tested using FS-UAE and my Amiga 500.
+Some require 1mb of chip ram, most work fine with 512kb.

 Don't use this as an amiga programming guide.
 I don't do things the "correct" way.
 There are heaps of great guides out there if you want to do things the right way.
+My a68k asm vocab starts out pretty small, and grows only very slowly, so again, this is not guide on the best way to do things.

 documentation
 -------------